 Banff becomes a beautiful winter wonderland from November to May.
 However, the icy conditions and the risk of avalanches means that many roads and hiking trails are closed.

 My recommendation would be to go early in June or towards the end of the season in September or October.
+This is also when the larches turn golden which is a beautiful sight.

 Please remember that you are visiting a National Park and there are certain precautions you need to take.
 Although the city centre is a bustling hub, many of the places you will want to visit are in the wild so you need to make sure you are well informed and prepared.